Traffic Safety Committee

 We encourage families who drive to choose Park & Walk whenever possible.
 Street parking is more abundant to the west since it is further from Ballard High, and accessing Salmon Bay on foot from the west will be safer than ever with the new School Street on 19th.

-1. New School Street on 19th alongside buses (NO thru traffic)
+3. School Street on 19th alongside buses (NO thru traffic)

 This SDOT program element enhances safety for families who walk (including Park & Walk), bike, and ride the school bus.
 It directly addresses one of our community’s top problem areas: the uncontrolled intersection and crosswalk at 19th/67th.